3ofcoins/chef-browser/README.md

 ## Accessible data ##

 Right now chef-browser allows you to browse the following:
-- nodes available on your server,
+* nodes available on your server,
-- details of each node:
+* details of each node:
-  -- name, ip address, fqdn, environment, tags, run list, -- its JSON attributes: raw JSON & a searchable table form.
+    * name, ip address, fqdn, environment, tags, run list,
+    * its JSON attributes: raw JSON & a searchable table form,
+* environments with their attributes presented in JSONpath.

 ## Ruby versions ##